Research Programs

 Agentic Automation

-Governed AI agents that monitor signals, summarize risk, automate workflows, and support human operators.
+AI agents that monitor signals, summarize risk, automate bounded workflows, and support human operators.

 Why it matters

-Agentic systems become valuable when they can do useful work without hiding evidence, assumptions, handoffs, or accountability.
+Agents become valuable when they can do useful work without hiding evidence, assumptions, handoffs, or accountability.
+We care less about agent theater than about whether the handoff can be inspected under pressure.

 Current lab connection

-Agentic communications work explores how AI can monitor operational exhaust, enrich signals, summarize risk, and prepare governed actions.
+Agentic communications work explores how AI can monitor operational exhaust, enrich signals, summarize risk, and prepare reviewable actions.

 Future direction